Dibrugarh University: Department of Applied Geology

 The Department of Applied Geology was established in 1970.
-The department offers M.Sc. in Applied Geology, M. Sc.
+The department offers M.Sc. in Applied Geology, M.Sc.
 Tech in Applied Geophysics and Ph.D.
 Programmes.
 Oil India Limited has instituted K. D. Malaviya (KDM) Chair in 1993 with an annual grant for pursuing research related to Petroleum Geo-sciences.

 Department of Petroleum Technology

 The Department of Petroleum Technology was established in 1969.
 The department was given recognition by TIFAC, DST, Government of India, as one of the Centres of Relevance and Excellence (TIFAC-CORE) in India, under Mission REACH in 2000.
-The Department offers M.Tech. programme in Petroleum Technology (Petroleum Exploration & Production), Ph.
-D. programme, and One Year Diploma programme in Oil Well Drilling Technology.
+The department offers M.Tech. programme in Petroleum Technology (Petroleum Exploration & Production), Ph.D. programme, and One Year Diploma programme in Oil Well Drilling Technology.

 Centre for Studies in Geography

 The Centre for Studies in Geography was established in 2008.
 This dynamic and innovative academic Centre dedicated to the comprehensive study of the Earth's landscapes, environments, and spatial relationships.
-The centre offers M.A., M.Sc. and Ph.D. programmes in Geography.
+The centre offers M.A., M.Sc. and Ph.D. programmes in geography.

 Distance education

 Centre for Distance and Online Education

-The Centre for Distance and Online Education (CDOE), Dibrugarh University previously known as the Directorate of Open and Distance Learning(DODL), Dibrugarh University was established in 2001 with a vision to reach the unreached.
-Considering the necessity of enabling the youths who are either employed or self-employed and who are unable to pursue higher education due to economic or other reasons, the University has set the vision of taking Higher Education to the doorsteps of the learners.
+The Centre for Distance and Online Education (CDOE), Dibrugarh University previously known as the Directorate of Open and Distance Learning (DODL), Dibrugarh University was established in 2001 with a vision to reach the unreached.
+Considering the necessity of enabling the youths who are either employed or self-employed and who are unable to pursue higher education due to economic or other reasons, the university has set the vision of taking Higher Education to the doorsteps of the learners.

-The Centre started with postgraduate programmes in Assamese, Commerce, Economics, Mathematics, Political Science, Education and Sociology.
+The Centre started with postgraduate programmes in Assamese, commerce, economics, mathematics, political science, education and sociology.
 Later, the MA in English Programme was introduced in the academic session 2008-09.
-Moreover, Bachelor in Computer Application (BCA) and Post Graduate Diploma in Computer Application (PGDCA) have been launched from the academic session 2010-11.
-In 2011-2012 the Centre introduced the Bachelor of Arts (B.A.) programme in an annual system through distance mode.
+Moreover, Bachelor in Computer Application (BCA) and postgraduate diploma in computer application (PGDCA) have been launched from the academic session 2010-11.
+In 2011-2012 the centre introduced the Bachelor of Arts (B.A.) programme in an annual system through distance mode.

 Library facility

-The Lakshminath Bezbarua Library is the Central Library of the University established in April 1967 with merely 997 books.
+The Lakshminath Bezbarua Library is the Central Library of the university established in April 1967 with merely 997 books.
 Over the years, the library has posed itself as the pivotal information and knowledge hub that offers wide-ranging user services including access to books, journals, theses, dissertations, reports, and surveys encompassing varied subjects and disciplines of human endeavor.
 As of August 2016, the Library collections are made up of over 2,25,000 print and non-print resources and offer online access to more than 10,000 e-journals and over 7000 e-books along with many other collections.